Nicomekl River Bridge Replacement and Other Improvements

 View Nicomekl River Bridge Replacement Designs for project location map, surrounding area works including Highway 99 Interchange improvements, and road designs.

-Construction of the Northbound bridge is almost complete and is anticipated to open to traffic in February 2023.
-The demolition of the southbound bridge will begin in January 2023.
+Construction of the Northbound bridge is complete and opened to traffic in March 2023.
+The demolition of the southbound bridge was completed in March 2023.
 The new southbound bridge is anticipated to be complete by summer/fall 2023.

 If you have questions or comments, contact the Project Supervisor, Akber Pabani at 604-591-4401 or email Akber.Pabani@surrey.ca.